 In line with the Sustainable Development Goal (14) and its targets, our key objective is to return our ocean to a healthy thriving state.
-To facilitate this, we are committed to ending overfishing and dumping plastic, heat and CO2 in our ocean, supporting the sustainable use of ocean resources, conserving key habitats, and facilitating world class research.
+To facilitate this, we are committed to ending overfishing; ending the dumping of plastic, heat and CO2 in our ocean; supporting the sustainable use of ocean resources; conserving key habitats; and facilitating world class research.

 Australia is a global leader in many areas of ocean research.
 An increase in protection of marine parks allow species of fish to flourish and thrive.

 Using the best existing data sources, and with an investment in new data and methods, we are developing a Global Fishing Index to help us understand the problem of overfishing and the driving forces behind it.

 We are committed to a clean ocean, advocating for a circular economy, and an industry-led economic solution to advance a future with no plastic waste and excess heat.

 We are committed to making Western Australia a hub for world-class marine conservation research, by providing state-of-the-art facilities to Australian and international scientists.

 We advocate for protecting areas critical to ocean recovery and work with international allies to conserve key habitats across the globe.

 A healthy ocean is critical for human life and covers 75% of the Earth’s surface.
 It provides food security and livelihoods for billions of people, impacts the quality of air we breathe, and is pivotal in our efforts to counter the effects of a changing climate.

 Marine pollution such as plastic litters our ocean across the globe and can be found polluting our rivers and waterways, in the deepest depths of ocean trenches, and in the digestive systems of ocean life both large and small.